 The day was slipping away, and there was still Omaha Beach to visit.
 I only wished that I had allowed more time, and could have visited everything there was to see in this area teeming with history.
 I would just have to come back again.
 I was glad to have that on my to-do list.

 It was a short drive from the cemetery to the beach, and soon I was making the turn onto the “Rue de la 1st Division”.
 When I arrived, there were still loads of people out enjoying a day at the seaside, in the water and relaxing on the beach.
-I chose to park at the top of a hill near the memorial to the 1st Division, and then walked down to the obelisk honoring those heroes.
+I parked at the top of a hill near the memorial to the 1st Division, and then walked down to the obelisk honoring those heroes.
 Stopping there, I said a prayer of thanks to those young men who truly, literally, stared into the guns, unflinching and unrelenting.
 Near their memorial stand remains of Nazi bunkers, where German soldiers mowed down those Americans as they tried, and eventually managed, to advance.
 Seeing those bunkers got my blood up, and I spit on one of them on my way down the hill to the beach.